 - Invoice financing or factoring.
 Invoice financing and factoring are both ways for companies to access cash that they’re owed on invoices more quickly than waiting for clients to pay.
 With invoice factoring, the borrower effectively sells the invoice to the factoring company, which then assumes responsibility for collections.
 Invoice financing functions more like a normal loan but is secured by specific invoices.

 - Merchant cash advance.
 A merchant cash advance is a way for businesses that accept credit cards (like stores) to access cash quickly without having to apply for a traditional commercial loan.
 With this type of loan, a business owner grants a lender—typically a merchant services company—a portion of future sales receipts in exchange for a lump sum of cash.
 The cash payment is then repaid via automatic clearing house (ACH) payments or from the business’ sales over time.
 Merchant cash advances typically come with a factor rate between 1.2 and 1.5.

 - Equity financing.
 Equity financing is the process of raising money from investors, rather than borrowing it from a bank or other commercial lender.
 Business owners don’t have to pay interest on equity financing, but it does require giving up partial ownership in the company in exchange for receiving the funds.

 A commercial loan can help you access the funding you need, whether you’re financing a new office building or borrowing money to sustain your business’s day-to-day operations.
-Because commercial loans are so flexible, there are a number of different options to consider—and some notable alternatives.
+Because commercial loans are so flexible, there are several different options to consider—and some notable alternatives.
 Make sure you understand all of your options as well as the pros and cons of commercial loans before you commit to financing for your business.

 Are you looking for a commercial loan to start or grow your business?
 One of our reps would be happy to explain how we can help you get the cash you need to take your business to the next level.